Skip to main content

 Math

-Envision Math (Scott Foresman-Addison Wesley, 2010) was adopted for use in grades K-6.
-The problem-based interactive curriculum utilizes the Promethean Panel as lessons begin with exploration and strategic thinking.
+My Math (McGraw-Hill) was adopted for us in grades K-6.
+The problem-based interactive curriculum utilizes the Promethean panel as lessons begin with explorations and strategic thinking.
 It provides each student with the perfect bridge between interactive learning and practice.
 Problem solving and critical thinking skills are the focus of instruction.
 The students move from pictorial to abstract thinking as each lesson progresses.
-Emphasis is placed on reasoning rather than rote memorization of facts.
+Emphasis is placed on reasoning rather that rote memorization of facts.
 Ongoing review of previously taught skills ensures proficiency and retention of taught concepts.
-Children and their parents may access the textbooks, homework, and enrichment activities online.
+Children and their parents may access the textbooks, homework, and enrichment activites online.

 Science